joshgithubbin/Reverberation-Mapping/README.txt

 I hope this repository provides useful or interesting reading to someone.
 In the event that anything is confusing, I'm happy to be reached via jwestonstem@gmail.com .

+"On this cable system we receive over one million channels from the furthest reaches of the galaxy."

+"You get H.B.O.?"